lukyjanek/wiktionary-wf/README.md

 # Wiktionary word-formation
-This repository contains codes for the extraction of derivational word-formation relations from [Wiktionary](https://dumps.wikimedia.org/backup-index.html).
+This repository contains codes for the extraction of the derivational word-formation relations from [Wiktionary](https://www.wiktionary.org/).
+The Wiktionary data comes from [WikiMedia dumps](https://dumps.wikimedia.org/backup-index.html).

 This repository does not contain any data.
-The (input) Wiktionary data can be downloaded by _Makefile_ to the folder _data_.
+The (input) Wiktionary data can be downloaded by _Makefile_ to the folder _data/_.
 Because of these data could be large, this folder is ignored by git (in _.gitignore_).

 This repository is still under construction.
 Workflow step-by-step:
 - extract WF data for Czech language,